 - the Better Regulations Delivery Office has strengthened the primary authority scheme so it is accessible to more small businesses, covers more regulations and has strengthened inspection plans

 Simplifying health and safety law and guidance

-A number of changes have been made to ease the burden on business:
+Since 2010 a number of changes have been made to ease the burden on business:

 - HSE have published Health and Safety Made Simple to help small and medium-sized businesses achieve a basic level of health and safety management in their workplace

 - HSE has reduced the overall stock of health and safety legislation by 50%, so that there is now a simpler, modern set of legislation

 - HSE have clarified and simplified the accident and ill health reporting requirements for businesses, supported by new straightforward, web-based guidance

 - HSE have removed the restriction on using only HSE-approved first aid training courses, and issued new straightforward guidance

 Setting up the Occupational Safety and Health Consultants Register